 Some evidence suggests that this has had a negative impact on the industry, causing firms to insist their contractors trade under an Umbrella agreement to relieve the burden of payroll and other administrative duties.

-Pairing up with a professional
+Pairing up with a specialist contractor accountant

 This blog has been prepared by Intouch Accounting.
 While we have made every attempt to ensure that the information contained in this blog has been obtained from reliable sources, Intouch is not responsible for any errors or omissions, or for the results obtained from the use of this information.
 This blog should not be used as a substitute for consultation with professional accounting advisers.
 If you have any specific queries, please contact Intouch Accounting.